gnp-x/b64-cli/README.md

 # b64-cli
-A simple CLI app to decode and encode base64.
+A bare-bones CLI app to decode and encode base64.